digital-dreamer/twister-proxy/README.md

 > node twister-proxy.js &

-this will launch a public server on default http port 80.
+(If you use ports lower that 1024 you need to use sudo - sudo node twister-proxy.js &) this will launch a public server on default http port 80.
 If you need to change any settings, you can edit the settings.json file.

 If you type your server's URL into a web browser, you should see the twister web application.
 It is now functional, but if you care about privacy for your users, I highly recommend taking one more step and enabling SSL.